one-among-us/data/people/Kotori/page.en.md

 She was obsessed with her favourite subjects, and achieved that "erudite and Atsushi, cut near the question thinking."

 Kotori had another well-known nickname, Truth-seeking Salted Fish.
-But in terms of her ability, she was a truth-seeking whale in the ocean, indeed.
+But in terms of her ability, she was truly a truth-seeking whale in the ocean.

 She was so good at mathematics and physics that she could also be considered as a talented girl.
 Maybe she would make great contributions in the field of theoretical physics in the future...